Lifecycle Management Integration Guide

 - The wallet emits an mIDClaimed event indicating that the credential has been successfully claimed on the device.

 The backend forwards the mIDClaimed event to subscribers.
-Subscription to the mIDClaimed event is recommended, as it confirms completion of the provisioning process.
+Subscription to the mIDClaimed event is recommended, as it provides an acknowledgment from the device that the digital credential enrollment is completed.

 A suggested processing flow for subscribers includes: